 Registered MSPs or MSSPs working with public bodies should then report any data breach or successful ransomware attack to the Louisiana Fusion Center within 60 days of the incident.

 Below, we will break down the law in detail.
-The full text of the legislation can be found here.
+Click this link to read the full text of the legislation.

 - MSPs, MSSPs – any person or company, providing information technology services under a contract